List of captive orcas: Keto

+When Keto was 10 years old he was moved to Loro Parque with Tekoa, his half-niece Kohana, and his half-sister Skyla.
+On Christmas Eve 2009, Keto killed trainer Alexis Martinez during training.
+Keto died on 22 November 2024 at the age of 29 in Loro Parque.

 Kim (Oum)

 Kim was captured in November 1976 in Icelandic waters.
 He was sickly throughout his captivity.
 At one point he became blind.
 Several therapies were tried, including ozone therapy and herbal remedies at the last, but to no avail.
-He died in Marineland of Antibes on July 24, 1982.
+He died in Marineland of Antibes on 24 July 1982.
 A necropsy revealed a lung abscess.

 Kim II

 Kim II was a male orca who was captured at the age of 2 in October 1982 with Freya, Haida II and Nootka IV in Iceland.
 He was then sold to Marineland Antibes with Freya for reproduction.
 He sired many calves : Shouka, Inouk, Wikie and Valentin.
 Kim II was 6,3m long and weighted 5 tons.
 He was very close to his daughter Shouka but she was sent to Six Flags, later to SeaWorld San Diego.
-Kim II died on November 23, 2005, of pneumonia.
+Kim II died on 23 November 2005, of pneumonia.

 Kiska

-Kiska was an Icelandic killer whale who was likely born sometime around 1976.
-She was captured at about 3 years old, sometime in November of 1979 in Ingólfshöfði, Iceland.
-Shortly after her capture, Kiska was moved to the Hafnarfjörður Aquarium.
-At the end of the month Kiska was purchased by MarineLand of Canada.

-Kiska's first calf was a male born on August 24, 1992.
-He only survived for 2 months.
-Her second calf was a male named Kanuck who was born on August 28, 1994 and died sometime in 1998.
-Her third calf was a male named Nova who was born on November 6, 1996 and died on August 20, 2001.
-Her fourth calf was a male named Hudson who was born on September 15, 1998 and died at age 6 in October 20, 2004.
-Hudson was her longest-living calf.
-Her last calf was a female named Athena who was born on August 8, 2004.
-Athena died in Spring of 2009.
-It has been thought that Kiska's mate, Kandu VII, may had passed down genes that resulted in multiple of his calves been born with illnesses.

-When Nootka and Athena eventually passed away, Ikaika became Kiska's only companion.
-In November of 2011, Ikaika was transferred to SeaWorld San Diego after a long custody battle leaving Kiska the only living orca at MarineLand of Canada.
-Kiska continued to live at MarineLand of Canada until her death on March 9, 2023.

-A necropsy was performed and the cause of death was determined to be a bacterial infection.
+Kiska (died 9 March 2023) was housed at Marineland of Canada.
+She was nicknamed the World's Loneliest Orca because she spent the last 12 years of her life completely alone.
+Kiska was the last captive orca to be held in Canada as a result of the Ending the Captivity of Whales and Dolphins Act.